JabRef/user-documentation/en/CommandLine.md

 Import or load the file `filename`.

 If only the filename is specified (or if the filename is followed by a comma and a `*` character), JabRef will attempt to detect the file format automatically.
-This should work for all BibTeX files, and also for files in any import format supported by JabRef.
+This works for BibTeX files, and also for all files in a supported import format.
 If the filename is followed by a comma and the name of an import format, the given import filter will be used.

 Use the `-h` option to get the list of available import formats.